jrouquie/Morse1Sentence/readme.md

-«Memorize Morse in one sentence.»
+Memorize Morse in one sentence.

 ### my love life has a vibe, the same as edgy pop star DJ «Dr BBQ» adds — glad she won't cut away all good gold lyre!